fnv234/61040-project-fnv/README.md

 The user then requests an AI-generated taste profile summary through generate_profile_summary(user1, GeminiLLM).

-Prompt Variants

-Base prompt (related to this test):
-"Summarize this user's matcha preferences based on their logs."

-Variant 1:
+Prompting

+const prompt = `
+You are an assistant that summarizes a user's matcha tasting history.
+Generate a concise profile (2–3 sentences) in the second person.

+User ID: ${userId}
+Average rating: ${avgRating.toFixed(1)}
+Average sweetness: ${avgSweetness.toFixed(1)}
+Average strength: ${avgStrength.toFixed(1)}
+Places tried: ${places.join(", ")}
+Recent logs:
+${last3
+  .map(
+    (l) =>
+      `- ${l.placeId}, rating ${l.rating}, sweetness ${l.sweetness}, strength ${l.strength}, notes: "${l.notes ?? ""}"`
+  )
+  .join("\n")}

+Guidelines:
+- Highlight consistent preferences (sweetness/strength).
-"Summarize this user's matcha preferences.
-If a place has both high and low ratings, describe it as a mixed experience rather than consistent."
+- If ratings for a place are both high and low, describe it as a mixed experience rather than consistent.

-Variant 2:
-"Identify patterns across experiences without oversimplifying inconsistent ratings.
-Mention variation explicitly if it exists."
+- Keep <= 3 sentences.
+`;

 Experiment Summary

-The base prompt often overgeneralized ("You consistently enjoy GreenCorner") despite conflicting data.
-Variant 1 introduced explicit instructions to call out variation, which made summaries more accurate and nuanced.
-Variant 2 further improved tone balance and factual precision, producing responses like "You've had mixed impressions of GreenCorner but consistently enjoy ZenTeaHouse."
-The main remaining issue is subtle tone exaggeration when positive logs outnumber negative ones.
+This first experiment tested how well the model could summarize users with contradictory data.
+The prompt asked for a concise, second-person summary but gave no instructions on how to handle conflicting opinions.
+As a result, the model often overgeneralized, producing statements like "You consistently enjoy GreenCorner" even when ratings were both low and high.
+While the tone was fluent and engaging, it lacked factual nuance.
+This revealed the need for explicit instructions to treat inconsistent feedback as a "mixed experience," leading to the first refinement of the prompt structure.

 ### 2. Hallucinated Places